Thinking about driving home after a night out on the town? Think again. In 2017, there were 52,189 DUI arrests on Philadelphia streets.

 With the onslaught of football, basketball, and hockey season just around the corner, educating yourself on the prevalence and potential danger of DUIs is more important than ever.

 - Drink responsibly.
-It only takes an average 180-lb man about 4 drinks over the course of a couple hours to hit the legal .08 blood alcohol limit.
+It only takes an average 180-lb man about 4 drinks over the course of a couple hours to hit the legal .08 BAC (blood alcohol content) limit.

 - Avoid driving near stadiums and arenas on game days.
 Although the Wells Fargo Center, Lincoln Financial Field, and Citizens Bank Park all have Codes of Conduct to prohibit excessive alcohol consumption, there are nonetheless people who ignore these guidelines.

 - Avoid driving at night.
-73% of alcohol-related crashes occurred at night, with the most happening from midnight-4am.
+67% of alcohol-related crashes occurred at night in 2018, with the most happening from midnight-4am.
+58% of alcohol-related fatalities occurred at night.

 - Plan ahead for a safe ride home.
 There’s no shortage of ridesharing services in Philly.
 Avoiding a DUI and a dangerous situation is as easy as hailing a taxi, calling an Uber, or hailing a Lyft.